thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_9.md

 One of the more esoteric declarative languages out there is [LaTex for mathematics](https://en.wikibooks.org/wiki/LaTeX/Mathematics).
 It allows creating and formatting mathematical expressions for documents, books, and other publications.
 Increasingly it has found usage outside the halls of academia, especially since it is now supported on [Github markdown](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions) and Jupyter notebooks.
 As more people become involved in machine learning and data science, math LaTex becomes increasingly useful to more folks.

-However, Math LaTex has a [bit of a learning curve](https://www.overleaf.com/learn/latex/Mathematical_expressions) and you may only have so much time to learn so many things.
-Thankfully, we can try to describe to Bard what we want to express mathematically and get a Math LaTex expression out of it.
+However, Math LaTex has a [bit of a learning curve](https://www.overleaf.com/learn/latex/Mathematical_expressions) and your time may be limited to learn yet something else.
+Thankfully, we can try to describe to Bard what we want to express mathematically and get a Math LaTex expression made for us.

-Let's say we want to take the fraction $ \frac{x^2}{3} $ and express it as math LaTex.
+Let's start simple.
+Say we want to take the fraction $ \frac{x^2}{3} $ and express it as math LaTex.
 Let's try to describe that expression to Bard and ask it to create some Math LaTex out of it:

 **PROMPT:**